abhinavuppala/ResumeCustomizer/README.md

 4. To test, you can use curl.
 Swagger UI will not work because POST /resume returns a StreamingResponse (gives us constant updates on progress).
    1. Give a job description & return a key -> `curl -N -X POST http://127.0.0.1:8080/resume -F "job_info=<your job description here>"`
    2. Give a key & return a PDF file download -> `curl -X GET http://127.0.0.1:8080/resume/<your_key> --output resume.pdf`

-## Features to Add

-- Containerize backend for ease of use
-- Create & deploy a frontend
-- Possibly - deploy a backend where users can use their own API key & select model type, so they don't have to run a container locally